TwarcrafT/MyPlugin/README.md

 [NONE] everyone have access to use the Emote even SCPs you [CD] ClassD have access to use the Emote
 [SC] Scientist have access to use the Emote
+[FG] Guard have access to use the Emote
 [CH] All Chaos have access to use the Emote
 [NTF] All MFO have access to use the Emote
 [SCP] SCP have access to use the Emote